Francisco Dueñas: Last presidency

 Dueñas was inaugurated on 1 February 1865.
 Arbizú was his vice president.
 Carrera died in April 1865.
-Barrios and General Trinidad Cabañas (his brother-in-law) sought to take advantage of Carrera's death and launched a rebellion eastern El Salvador, but the rebellion failed and Barrios was captured.
+Barrios and his brother-in-law General Trinidad Cabañas sought to take advantage of Carrera's death and launched a rebellion eastern El Salvador, but the rebellion failed and Barrios was captured.
+A military tribunal sentenced Barrios to death on 28 August.
+Dueñas approved of the sentence, and Barrios was executed by firing squad early the next morning.
 On 28 April 1865, Dueñas approved a law that altered El Salvador's flag and coat of arms.
-The new flag, known as the "conservative flag" ("bandera conservador"), bore resemblance to the flag of the United States.
-On 28 August 1865, a military tribunal sentenced Barrios to death.
-Dueñas approved of the sentence, and Barrios was executed by firing squad early the next morning.
+The new flag, known as the "conservative flag" ("bandera conservadora"), bore resemblance to the flag of the United States.
 In 1867, Dueñas established the country's military college with assistance from the French military.

 On 29 August 1865, the legislature amended article 33 of the constitution of El Salvador to allow Dueñas to run for re-election.
 He was successfully re-elected during the 1869 presidential election.
 Dueñas inaugurated the National Palace as the country's new capitol building on 19 January 1870.

 Dueñas declared a state of emergency in December 1870 when a rebellion against his government was launched in Santa Ana; the rebellion was crushed.
 In March 1871, Honduras declared war on El Salvador and invaded the country.
-On 15 April 1871, Marshal Santiago González overthrew Dueñas as seized the presidency.
+On 15 April 1871, liberal Marshal Santiago González overthrew Dueñas and seized the presidency.
 On 21 April, Dueñas sought asylum in the United States embassy in San Salvador, but he was eventually arrested and incarcerated at the military college.

 Personal life

-Dueñas married Teresa Dárdano on 12 February 1866 in a ceremony presided over by Tomás Pineda y Zaldaña, the bishop of San Salvador.
+Dueñas married Teresa Dárdano on 12 February 1866 in a ceremony presided over by Tomás Miguel Pineda y Saldaña, the bishop of San Salvador.
 Dueñas and Dárdano had three children: Francisco, Carlos, and Miguel.
 Dueñas also had two step children—Pablo and Antonia—through Dárdano's first marriage.